HQ-19

 The HQ-19 (红旗-19 (紅旗-19, Hóng Qí-19, Red Banner/Flag-19), NATO reporting name: CH-AB-2) is an anti-ballistic missile (ABM) and anti-satellite weapon (ASAT) system developed by the People's Republic of China.
-It's a variant of the HQ-9 long-range surface-to-air missile system.
+It is a variant of the HQ-9 long-range surface-to-air missile system.
 The HQ-19 system is designed to counter medium-range ballistic missile (MRBM) and intermediate-range ballistic missile (IRBM).
 It targets ballistic missiles in their midcourse and terminal phases, comparable to the US THAAD.

 The missile may have "begun preliminary operations" by 2018.

 History and development

 The HQ-19 was developed under the 863 Program, initiated in the late 1990s.
 The missile was successfully tested in 1999, with multiple reports confirming its capability to hit targets at an altitude of 200 km and speed of 10000 m/s.
 Several more tests were conducted in the 2010s, with the Chinese Ministry of National Defense certifying the missile capabilities in 2021.
 The missile entered limited operation in 2018, and was publicly revealed in Zhuhai Airshow in 2024.

 On 6 June 2025, Pakistan announced plans to acquire the HQ-19.